 National Fuel's service line ends at your foundation wall if the meter is located outside.
 For inside meters, the service line ends at the first accessible fitting inside the wall.
 All piping beyond this point, running to the appliances, belongs to the property owner.
 Owners are responsible for maintaining and repairing their pipes and lines as needed and should conduct regular inspections.
-We are required by law to periodically inspect inside meters and piping connections for leakage and corrosion.
+We are required by law to periodically perform safety inspections of inside meters and company-owned connections.